 - 1. Maintain existing street trees and landscaping parking lots tend to have landscaping around the perimeter rather than internally.
 The design of the building should be done in such a way to incorporate existing street trees and landscaping around the perimeter.
-If the existing trees cannot be maintained because they are in poor health, or if construction damages the plant such that its life span is significantly reduced, one new tree of a similar ealiber upcaliper up to a 4" caliper should be planted for each tree lost. - 2.
-Create a new landscaped strip If the parking lot doesn't have any perimeter street trees or landscaping or if the redevelopment occurs on the part of a parking lot that is not adjacent to a public street, a landscaped area with a combination of street trees, shrubs and perennials and/or grasses shall be established to create a new perimeter for the new development and to separate the development from the parking lot.
+If the existing trees cannot be maintained because they are in poor health, or if construction damages the plant such that its life span is significantly reduced, one new tree of a similar caliber should be planted for each tree lost. - 2.
+Create a new landscaped strip If the parking lot doesn't have any perimeter street trees or landscaping or if the redevelopment is happening on the part of a parking lot that is not adjacent to a public street, a landscaped area with a combination of street trees, shrubs and flowers shall be established to create a new perimeter for the new development and to separate the development from the parking lot. - 3.
+All landscaping must be proposed by a landscape professional. - M. Design Elements These design elements were developed by borrowing excerpts from a number of different documents, one of which is the Freeport Village Overlay District.
+They are intended to provide guidance, but to not be so prescriptive as to stifle creativity.
+Not sure if they accomplish that or not.